 The annual TFSA dollar limit for the year 2019 is $6,000

-2. TSX blue chips stocks should pay dividends – Usually blue chip stocks pay descent to good dividend and the dividends only get better over time with increases year over year.
-Always remember blue chip stocks are the most valuable pieces of assets in any stock market.
+2. TSX blue chips stocks should pay dividends – Usually, blue-chip stocks pay descent to good dividends and the dividends only get better over time with increases year over year.
+Always remember blue-chip stocks are the most valuable pieces of assets in any stock market.

-Most of the times an entire stock market valuation depends on the blue chip stocks trading within.
+Most of the time an entire stock market value depends on the blue-chip stocks trading within.
 For example Apple, Microsoft, Google, Coca Cola, Facebook, Netflix from NASDAQ, Dow Jones.
 RBC, CIBC, BOM, Telus, Rogers in TSX.